fernandespy/fernandespy/README.md

 - 💻 Developer.
 - 📚 Learning Front and Back end skills.
-- 🧰 Studying to become a Python programmer.
+- 🧰 Studying to become a Python developer.
 - 🔭 Based in Rio de Janeiro, Brazil.
 - ⏳  Born in 1999.
 - 🔗 Find me on: